vraravam/natsumi-browser/README.md

 ### Experiments
 - `natsumi.experiments.custom-font`: Sets a custom font set in natsumi-config.css.
+- `natsumi.experiments.rounded-pip`: Makes the PiP window round, like in macOS.

 ## FAQs
 ### "Can I use other userchromes with Natsumi?"